farrowlab/Brainbow-Segmentation/README.md

 # Brainbow-Segmentation

 # Overview
-This Repo includes Scripts needed to segment individual neurons in a Brainbow stack Some codes are modified to be in Python, with GPU acceleration.
+- This Repo includes Scripts needed to segment individual neurons in a Brainbow stack
+- Some codes are modified to be in Python, with GPU acceleration.
-The rest are written in Matlab
+- The rest are written in Matlab.
+- Basically, the image is denoised, then segmented and clustered by colors, and finally users manipulate the clustering scheme to pick the cluster that contains cell of interest.

 # Step by Step guide
 After combining the 3 channels of the image by creating a composite, save stacks as tiff file.